 Ben & Jerry's opposes the approval and use of rBGH

 Fresh cream and milk make up more than half of a pint of Ben & Jerry’s ice cream.
-So we’ve always tried to make sure our Company’s values—including support for safe and sustainable food production, family farms, and rural communities—are reflected in the milk we buy.
+So we’ve always tried to make sure our company’s values—including support for safe and sustainable food production, family farms, and rural communities—are reflected in the milk we buy.

-We are still working with a coalition of nonprofit groups and companies in the U.S. to defend the consumer's right to know.
+For decades, we’ve been buying milk from farmers who pledge not to treat their cows with rBGH.
+We continue to work with a coalition of nonprofit groups and companies in the US to defend the consumer's right to know.